rabbah/nimbella-cli/README.md

 ### Co-requisite repositories
 ##### For Local Builds

-- **public/nimbella-cli** should be a sibling.
+- **public/nimbella-cli** should be a sibling
-  * it should be cloned from `nimbella/nimbella-cli`
+  * the file `public.hash` contains the commit of the public repo that goes with the present commit of this repo
-  * if it is not present, the build in this repo will clone it for you but once it is present you must keep it up to date
+  * if the public repo is not present, the build in this repo will clone it for you
+  * if the public repo is present and has no local modifications, or if it was just cloned automatically, the build in this repo will check it out to the correct commit
+  * if the public repo is present and already checked out to the correct commit, its contents will be used even if locally modified (to support testing)
+  * if the public repo is at the wrong commit and also locally modified, the build will abort.
+This case must be corrected manually.
-  * it need not be built
+  * the public repo need not be built itself
+     - unless you are using an IDE to modify its contents
+     - in which case you might want to build it according to its own procedures to support IDE navigation, compile on save, etc.
 - **main** should be a sibling and should be up-to-date.
 It need not be built.

 ##### For Stable Builds or when modifying `aio` or `commander-cli` dependencies